Biological Sciences: Green Life Sciences (track)

-The Green Life Sciences study programme gives you the opportunity to combine fundamental and applied training in chemical ecology, ecogenomics, biotechnology, plant breeding, phytopathology, pest control, cell and population biology.
-This enables students to develop an integrated view of the functioning of (plant) production systems, and to gain the skills required in modern research.
+Green Life Sciences at the UvA is a research oriented Master’s programme that focuses on studying plants and their interactions with the environment at the molecular level.
+The study programme gives you the opportunity to combine fundamental and applied training in molecular biology, chemical ecology, ecogenomics, biotechnology, plant breeding, phytopathology, pest control, cell and population biology.
+This enables you to develop an integrated view of the functioning of plants and to gain skills required for modern research.

 Why study Green Life Sciences at the University of Amsterdam?

-- You are interested in general in how organisms function at a genetic, biochemical and cellular level and how this translates to their ecology and evolution.
+You are interested in how organisms function at a genetic, biochemical and cellular level and how this translates to their ecology and evolution.

 You want to investigate how pathogens and plagues (insects, mites) affect the plants’ immune system.